HomeBrowseNewslettersContestsAskShare

 The trick is to keep the two substances in separate bottles.

-Warning: If you mix them together beforehand, not only does it lose it's effectiveness as a disinfectant, but it produces peracetic acid which is not something you want around.
+WARNING: If you mix them together beforehand, not only does it lose its effectiveness as a sanitizer, but it produces peracetic acid which is not something you want around.
 Therefore, DO NOT mix them together in the same bottle.

 Instructions: